Friday, August 22, 2025

 So, like, there were a couple of black guys in the small park on South Congress Avenue, up the hill from Big Stacy Pool, two niggers just chillin', minding their own black business which the U.S. Constitution says a man has a right to do?
 Maybe getting high too which is cool, each to his own herb, indulge or not, that's supposed to be the mantra of this town.
 At least if you white.
 So, like, the bus was stopped at that corner next to the park, waiting for a green light.

-The old guy from Bastrop looks out the window at the two brothers in the park and he says to his old lady, straight up like they're still in Bumfuck, East Texas, or wherever, not like he’s in the New Trendyville, on the Third Coast where he actually is.
+The old guy from Bastrop looks out the window at the two brothers in the park and he speaks to his old lady, straight up like they're still in Bumfuck, East Texas, or wherever, not like he’s in the New Trendyville on the Third Coast where he actually is.

 His wife chuckles.
 He slaps his thigh.
 Has a good laugh and smiles big.
 With both teeth.
 And then he looks over at me just sitting down on the other side of the bus aisle but pretty close and he realizes that he spoke loud enough for one of the ones that walk on two legs to hear.
 And he stops smiling.
 So, like, if this was Chicago or even L.A. the motherfucker would have been dead right there, boom boom boom, at least two in the chest, nine mil or magnum, no explanation needed.
 But this was happening in the old Austin where we always tried to be civilized, where we tried to be understanding even of rednecks—our challenged brothers and sisters from Bastrop and beyond.